ansriaz/Imagebank/readme.md

 ## Thanks

 This project was developed as my thesis work in University of Trento.
-Special thanks to my supervisor and co-supeervisor.
+Special thanks to my supervisor and co-supervisor.